HARSHIT-TOMAR-2001/Django_GoogleCalender_Api/README.md

 * Clone the repo.
 * Go to the Google API console (https://console.developers.google.com/).
 * Create a new project or select an existing one.
+* enable Google calender apis for the project.
 * In the sidebar, click on "Credentials" and then click on the "Create credentials" button.
 * Select "OAuth client ID" and follow the prompts to set up the credentials.